whichjdk/whichjdk.com/README.md

 16          | Feature | 03/2021	     | Records              | EOL.
 Upgrade to 17 now!
 **17**      | **LTS** | **09/2021**	 | Sealed Classes       | Current LTS version.

-Users are adviced to decide, if they stick with the latest LTS version, or if they go with the latest feature release and upgrade to the new feature release every six months.
+You have to decide, if you want to stick with the latest LTS version, or if you go with the latest feature release and upgrade every six months.
+Both ways are OK.
 If uncertain, it is a good advice to stick with the LTS version, as Java is quite a stable programming language.

-The OpenJDK project is mangaged using [openjdk.java.net](https://openjdk.java.net), where you can find specifications, source code, and mailing lists.
+The OpenJDK project itself is mangaged on [openjdk.java.net](https://openjdk.java.net), where you can find specifications, source code, and mailing lists.
 But there are no builds that you can download.
+You need to choose a distribution.

 ## Distributions